-A man walking away from a flooded area during an heavy rain in the Cidade de Deus, one of the most violent neighborhood of Manaus for its high rate of homicides.
+A man walking away from a flooded area during a heavy rain in the Cidade de Deus, one of Manaus's most violent neighborhoods.
+Manaus, Brazil, 2017.

 Landless farmers burn fields in southern Pará state in order to occupy the land belonging to a ranch owner.
 Pará is the Brazilian state where the land conflict is most violent.